remotesynth/stepzen-content-pull/README.md

 ## Configuration

-This library requires two files to function:
+This library requires two things to function:

-1. A `.env` file containing your `STEPZEN_API_KEY` that can be found on your [StepZen account page](https://stepzen.com/account).
+1. A `.env` file containing your `STEPZEN_API_KEY` or your API key passed via the `--apikey` flag.
+Your API key can be found on your [StepZen account page](https://stepzen.com/account).
 Note, it does not require the Admin Key, just the standard API Key.
 2. A `config.js` file laying out the queries from which content will be generated.
 You can see an example file in `example.config.js`.
 More details on this file are below.

 ### config.js